lonnynarvaezqa/Miko-Mini-Beta-Testing/README.md

 ---

-# Initial Setup and Troubleshooting Log

-This document logs critical issues encountered during the initial Miko Mini setup and provides solutions verified by the Beta Team.

-## 1. Device Charging Procedure
-* **Issue:** Device does not charge when plugged in while powered off.
-* **Resolution:** Confirmed that Miko Mini **charges only when it is turned ON** (power button pressed before plugging in).
-This is a vital difference from standard device charging protocols.

-## 2. Spanish Language Update/Localization
-* **Issue:** Miko remained in English even after the Spanish update was pushed remotely by the Miko Team.
-* **Workaround:** The user manually triggered the language switch by saying the command: **"Hey Miko, can you speak in Spanish?"** This resolved the issue and allowed the device to begin responding in Spanish.

-*Conclusion: Successfully ensured Miko was updated and fully operational in the primary testing language (Spanish) before commencing Cycle 1 activities.*

----

 ## Beta Testing Goals & Expectations

 The **Miko Mini Beta Program** is an exclusive opportunity to gain early access to new features and become an integral part of the community-driven development process.